 Senate Bill No. 562

-[Introduced February 10, 2012; referred to the Committee on Natural Resources; and then to the Committee on the Judiciary.]
+[Introduced February 21, 2011; referred to the Committee on the Judiciary.]

 Be it enacted by the Legislature of West Virginia: